JeromeA/LispIdeaPlugin/NOTES.md

 * SYMBOL_NAME, which is the symbol part in package:symbol syntax, or the whole symbol if there is no package prefix.
 * PACKAGE_PREFIX, which is the package part in package:symbol syntax.
 * STRING_CONTENT, which can contain a package, and occasionally a symbol (like in the export section of a DEFPACKAGE).
-This way, the code or package managerment happens exactly at the PsiElement that contains exactly the token which is either a package name or a symbol name.
+This way, the code or package management happens at the PsiElement that contains exactly the token which is either a package name or a symbol name.

 ## Find usages